blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Vedas.md

 Earlier parts of the Vedas dealt with mantras, benedictions, rituals, ceremonies, and sacrifices.

 There are 108 Upanishads, and each Upanishad is associated with a separate [[Vedic Shakhas|Vedic Shakha]].
 ## Mahavakyas
 They mean "Great Sayings", and these four are handpicked from Upanishads of the four Vedas.
 There are other Mahavakyas, but these are "the Mahavakyas".

-- "Prajñānam brahma" - "Consciousness is Brahman" (Aitareya Upanishad)
+- "Prajñānam brahma" - "Consciousness is Brahman" (Aitareya Upanishad of Rig Veda)
-- "Aham brahmāsmi" - "I am Brahman" (Brihadaranyaka Upanishad)
+- "Aham brahmāsmi" - "I am Brahman" (Brihadaranyaka Upanishad of Sama Veda)
-- "Tat tvam asi" - "That Thou art" (Chandogya Upanishad)
+- "Tat tvam asi" - "That Thou art" (Chandogya Upanishad of Yajur Veda)
-- "Ayamātmā brahma" - "This Atman is Brahman" (Mandukya Upanishad)
+- "Ayamātmā brahma" - "This Atman is Brahman" (Mandukya Upanishad of Atharva Veda)